A Tree Grows in Brooklyn (novel): Book Two

 Book Two jumps back to 1900 and chronicles the meeting of Johnny and Katie, the American-born teenage children of immigrants from Ireland and Austria, respectively.
 Although Johnny panics and begins drinking heavily when Katie becomes pregnant with first Francie and then Neeley, Katie resolves to give her children a better life than she has known, remembering her mother's insistence that they receive a good education.
-Kate resents Francie because the baby is constantly ill, while Neeley is more robust.
+Katie resents Francie because the baby is constantly ill, while Neeley is more robust.
 Katie makes a promise to herself that her daughter must never learn of her preference for Neeley.
 During the first seven years of their marriage, the Nolans are forced to move twice within Williamsburg, due to public disgraces caused first by Johnny's drunkenness and later by the children's Aunt Sissy's misguided efforts at babysitting them.
 The Nolans then arrive at the apartment introduced in Book One.

 Book Three

 In Book Three, the Nolans settle into their new home, and seven-year-old Francie and six-year-old Neeley begin to attend the squalid, overcrowded public school next door.
-Francie enjoys learning, even in these dismal surroundings, and gets herself transferred to a better school in a different neighborhood with Johnny's support.
+Francie enjoys learning, even in these dismal surroundings, and gets herself transferred to a better school in a different school neighborhood with Johnny's support.
 Johnny fails in his efforts to improve the children's minds, but Katie helps Francie grow as a person and saves her life by shooting a child-rapist/murderer who tries to attack Francie shortly before her 14th birthday.
 When Johnny learns that Katie is pregnant once again, he falls into a depression that leads to his death from alcoholism-induced pneumonia on Christmas Day 1915.
 Katie cashes in the family's life insurance policies on Johnny and the children and uses that money, along with their earnings from after-school jobs, to bury Johnny and keep the family afloat in 1916.
 The new baby, Annie Laurie, is born that May, and Francie graduates from grade school in June.
 Graduation allows Francie to finally come to terms with the reality of her father’s death.